Get started¶

 )

 There is no problem using a method as the callback.
-Having self
+Having self in the

 callback allow us to use resources belonging to the class.
 It is therefore no

-need to have any global variables and we can rest assured that data
+need to have any global variables and we can rest assured that data,

-are all contained in this scope.
+hex_str and bin_str are all contained in this scope.

 class str_counter(Node):